-Consumers who are enrolled in exchange coverage with premium tax credits or cost-sharing reductions and are enrolled in Medicaid, CHIP, or Medicare when the tax filer(s) file their tax return likely will have to pay back all or some of the tax credits received for the months after they were determined to be eligible for Medicare or Medicaid/CHIP.
+When a consumer is enrolled in exchange coverage with premium tax credits or cost-sharing reductions and simultaneously covered by Medicaid, CHIP, or Medicare, the consumer likely will have to pay back all or some of the tax credits received for the months after they were determined to be eligible for Medicare or Medicaid/CHIP.
 Consumers who receive the notice but have more recently been denied eligibility for Medicaid or CHIP do not need to take any further action with [insert name of state exchange], but they may want to contact their state Medicaid or CHIP agency to confirm that they're not enrolled.